-For as long as I can remember, I have needlessly worried, fretted and agonized over so many decisions in my life; all because of one simple thing.
+For as long as I can remember, I have needlessly worried, fretted and agonized over so many decisions in my life; all because of one simple fact.

 I was afraid of what other people would think.

 I basically robbed myself of experiences that could have and should have been great.
 This is what regret feels like.

 My First Dance

 Imagine poofy hair, neon polo shirts, collars turned up, and loud 80’s music playing.

 I’m a shy teenager, not yet 15, standing alone in the school auditorium.
 It is my first school dance in my entire life.
 Everyone is dancing like there is no tomorrow, smiling and laughing and having a great time.
 I feel envious.

 I should be dancing too…but I’m not.